Operation options

 environment variable for eachkey=value

-pair from the dictionary.
-This only happens for primitive-type values, such as int64, uint64, double, Boolean, or string.stderr_table_path
+pair from the map.
+This only happens for elementary type values, such as int64, uint64, double, boolean, or string. -

-— for large error messages, the stderr message of one job can be divided into several parts (within different lines), and this column contains the number of this part.data
+— for large error messages, the stderr message of a single job can be split into several segments that are stored in different rows.
+This column contains the numbers corresponding to these segments.data

 — data from the standard error stream.